Doowon Lee: Doowon Arrives in New York with Too Many Animals

 Opening Reception: Saturday, April 25, 3 to 5pm

-ACA Galleries is pleased to announce Doowon arrives in New York with Too Many Animals, on view April 25 through June 20, 2026.
-The exhibition marks Lee’s second solo presentation at ACA Galleries and introduces New York to a new body of work that is unabashedly exuberant, materially rich, and teeming with life.
+ACA Galleries is pleased to announce Doowon Arrives in New York with Too Many Animals, on view April 25 through June 20, 2026.
+The exhibition marks Lee’s second solo presentation at ACA Galleries and introduces New York to a new body of work that is materially rich, and teeming with life.

 The title of this exhibition isn’t a metaphor.
 It’s a literal description of what I brought to New York.
 The paintings are densely packed with tigers, leopards, frogs, birds, and fish.
 There is no quiet negative space.
 The surfaces are crowded, noisy, and slightly out of control.